riyazdf/dockercon-workshop/seccomp/README.md

 * `value` is a parameter for the operation
 * `valueTwo` is used only for SCMP_CMP_MASKED_EQ

 The rule only matches if **all** args match.
-Add multiple rules to achieve the effect of an OR.   << **NOTE TO LAB OWNER: IS THAT STATEMENT CORRECT?**
+Add multiple rules to achieve the effect of an OR.

-`Strace` can be used to get a list of all system calls made by a program.
+`strace` can be used to get a list of all system calls made by a program.
 It's a very good starting point for writing seccomp policies.
 Here's an example of how we can list all system calls made by `ls`: